Apoquel for Dogs: How Fast It Works, Side Effects, Safety

 How Apoquel Works

-Unlike steroids that broadly suppress the immune system, Apoquel specifically targets the JAK (Janus kinase) pathways responsible for itch and inflammation.
+Unlike steroids such as prednisone that broadly suppress the immune system, Apoquel specifically targets the JAK (Janus kinase) pathways responsible for itch and inflammation.
 This targeted approach means it can effectively stop itching within hours while having fewer side effects than traditional treatments.

 Proper Dosage and Administration